Aryalexa/42-push_swap/README.md

 🔸 Move back all elements from stack_B to stack_A
 - We have at least 3 elements remaining in stack_A
 	- If they are not in ascending order, they are three so apply the straightforward solution.
-- Now we'll move every element in stack_B back to stack_A.
+- Now we'll move every element from stack_B back to stack_A.
-	- stack_A is in circular ascending order
+	- maintain stack_A in circular ascending order
 	- choose the cheapest number to move while keeping stack_A in circular ascending order
 	- It's almost the same as moving from stack_A to stack_B, just the order in the target stack changes.